Particular/docs.particular.net/samples/startup-shutdown-sequence/sample.md

 ### The resulting order

+> [!NOTE]
-Note: In some versions of NServiceBus, certain extension points are executed on separate threads.
+> In some versions of NServiceBus, certain extension points are executed on separate threads.

 snippet: StartupShutdownSequence